 - Heterogenous specification, where operational and declarative formalisms may be combined for specifying concurrent reactive systems in an incremental approach to design.

-- Communication error analysis, the design of complex concurrent systems are prone to subtle communication bugs.
+- Communication error analysis, as the design of complex concurrent systems is prone to subtle communication bugs.
 A detailed communication error analysis may detect such errors and propose alternative solutions early in the design phase.

-- Behavioural types, permitting the transition from design to programming where behavioural types inferred from program code may be verified against interface specifications.
+- Behavioural types, that help translating from design to programming, where behavioural types inferred from program code may be verified against interface specifications.

 - G. Lüttgen and W. Vogler.
 Foundations of Heterogeneous Specifications Using State Machines and Temporal Logic.
 Deutsche Forschungsgemeinschaft (DFG, LU 1748/3-1 and VO 615/12-1), 2013.
 (Case for Support)